Hanover Park, IL (WLS) -- Halloween is only a couple of days away, and if you haven't put out your jack-o'-lantern just yet, you still have some time.

 To see more of Franzen's work, you can visit his website.

-Halloween 2019: Carve your pumpkin like a professional
+How to carve your Halloween pumpkin like a professional

 More TOP STORIES News